Parm Parmar of Blue Planet Adventure went on assignment for The Planet D and rounded up the very best things to do in Chicago.

 - The attractions include entrance to Skydeck, Shedd Aquarium, Field Museum, Art Institute of Chicago, Adler Planetarium, Museum of Science and industry, 360 Chicago Observation Deck and more

-Here are 11 of my favourite things to do in Chicago including where to eat!
+Here are 11 of my favorite things to do in Chicago including where to eat!

 1. The Bean – Millennium Park and the Cloud Gate